yazilimcimekani/wikipedia-scraper/README.md

 🇬🇧 English (en), 🇹🇷 Turkish (tr)

 ### Saving Datas
-You can easily save the datas into a .txt file.
+You can easily save the datas into a txt file.

 ## Lisence